Maldives Islands Diving Holidays

 Male has plenty of shops, restaurants, bars and local attractions which cater to locals and tourists.
 Mercifully free of the worst excesses of globalisation, the eateries and shops are more local than chain-store style so you can be sure that your purchases are the genuine article.

 Shops and local stalls sell local handicrafts such as traditional mats and wooden curios.
-You can pick up a nice wooden carved dhoni as a memento of your Maldives liveaboard trip.
+You can pick up a nice wooden carved dhoni as a memento of your liveaboard holiday.
 There are a lot of jewellery shops selling silver, gold and mother-of-pearl.
 Unfortunately these shops also sell non-'PC' items such as turtle shell and coral, so it is a good opportunity for you, as a responsible tourist, to register you displeasure at the sale of such items.
 Chaandanee Magu is possibly the best place for souvenir shopping.

 For those who must find goods with labels, there is a designer boutique or shopping arcade where you can find leather goods, cotton, polyester and silk wear, jackets, sweaters and sports wear, many of which seem to be genuine brands.
 Watches, cameras and other electronic good are also plentiful.